BAILEY LEMLEY WOODS, SR., 73, of Arlington, TX

 BROTHER: TRUMAN WOODS, 93, died on Dec.
 22, 1999

-at his home.
-Burial was in Pleasant Valley Cemetery in
+at his home, with burial in Pleasant Valley Cemetery in

 Mr. Woods was born in Ranger, TX & had lived in Brownwood